DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles

 \subsection{Results}

-\emph{How does table linearization compare with a graph-based model for our task?} To answer this question, we compare \sys{} with two {\sc TaPas}-based models.
+\emph{How does table linearization compare with a graph-based model for our task?} To answer this question, we compare \sys{} with four models that use linearization: {\sc TaPas}, \textsc{TaBERT}, and their adapted versions. \textsc{TaPas} and \textsc{TaBERT} do table level and row level linearizations respectively.
 Since the baselines do not have the benefit of regular expressions, features, and constraints, we implement a version of our model without these, which we call \textsc{v-}\sys.
-We do this comparison, trained and tested only on the subset of MCC-CI and NC tables, since other table types require regular expressions for processing.
-As shown in Table \ref{tab:baselines} \textsc{v-}\sys{} obtains 6-7 pt higher F$_1$ on TL and MatL scores, suggesting that a graph-based extractor is likely a better fit for our problem - this led to us choosing a GNN-based approach for \sys.
+We do this comparison, trained and tested only on the subset of MCC-CI and NC tables since other table types require regular expressions for processing.
+As shown in Table \ref{tab:baselines} \textsc{v-}\sys{} obtain 6-7 pt higher F$_1$ on TL and MatL scores.
+Moreover, compared to the \textsc{Rule Based System}, \sys{} obtains upto 17 points improvement in the MatL F1 score.
+This experiment suggests that a graph-based extractor is a better fit for our problem -- this led to us choosing a GNN-based approach for \sys.

-\emph{How does \sys{} model perform on the complete task?} Table \ref{tab:ablations}, reports \sys{} performance on the full test set with all table types.
+\emph{How does \sys{} perform on the complete task?} Table \ref{tab:ablations}, reports \sys{} performance on the full test set with all table types.
 Its ID and tuple F$_1$-scores are 82 and 70, respectively.
 Since these errors get multiplied, unsurprisingly, its material-level F$_1$-score is lower (63.5).
 Table \ref{tab:perf_table_types} reports \sys{} performance for different table types.
-In this experiment, we assume that table type is already known and run only the relevant part of \sys{} for extraction.
-We find that MCC-PI is the hardest table type, since it requires combining information from text and tables for accurate extraction.
+In this experiment, we assume that the table type is already known and run only the relevant part of \sys{} for extraction.
+We find that MCC-PI is the hardest table type since it requires combining information from text and tables for accurate extraction.
 A larger standard deviation in ID F$_1$ for MCC-PI is attributed to the fact that material IDs occur relatively rarely for this table type -- the test set for MCC-PI consists of merely 20 material ID rows and columns.